WDI-SEA/notes/00-config-deployment/installfest/linux/readme.md

 ##GArnet

-We will be using GArnet to manage the course.
+~~We will be using GArnet to manage the course.
 You'll be able to see a list of assigned deliverables, submissions, evaluations, and your attendance record.
-Your managers will give you an invite link.
+Your managers will give you an invite link.~~

+GA Seattle isn't currently using this system - your homework progress and attendance will be reported to you regularly by your instructor and is also available on request.

 ##GIT
 Before we do this process, please make sure you have signed up for an account on [Github](http://www.github.com).
 We will be installing a version of GIT from home brew and also configuring it.